 - Sprinkle the light brown sugar, ground cinnamon, cloves, ginger, and freshly grated nutmeg over the bananas.

 - Roast bananas for 25 minutes, until the bananas are soft, the juices have released and the sugar has somewhat caramelized.

 - Remove from the oven and transfer the bananas, along with the caramelized syrup that's accumulated in the pan in a small bowl.
 Mash the bananas with a fork and set aside to cool.

 - Lower the oven temperature to 350° Fahrenheit.
 Spray a loaf pan with non-stick spray and line the bottom with a rectangle of parchment paper.
 Set aside.

 - In a medium bowl sift the flour, cocoa powder, baking soda, ground cinnamon, salt, and spices.
 Set aside.

 - Remove from the oven and allow to cool in the pan for about 5 minutes.
-Invert the cake to a wire rack and allow it to cool completely before glazing with the ganache.
+Invert the bread to a wire rack to cool completely.

 Make the ganache:

 - Place the chocolate in a small bowl.
-Pour the heavy cream in a small saucepan and bring to a simmer.
-Pour the heavy cream in the chocolate and whisk until melted and shiny.
-Pour or drizzle over cooled cake.
+Pour the heavy cream over the chocolate.
+Microwave for 30 seconds, then stir.
+Melt in 10 or 15 second increments, stirring between each interval until the chocolate is smooth and shiny.
+Pour over the cooled cake.

-- Cake can be covered tightly in plastic wrap and kept in room temperature up to 3 days.
+- Cake can be stored in an airtight container at room temperature up to 3 days.